Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Verdict

 If you want one bottle that just works, buy Invisible Glass Premium.
 It's ammonia-free, streak-free, cheap, and about as foolproof as glass cleaner gets — it's the one we keep in our own garages.
 Step up to Meguiar's for more cleaning muscle, drop down to Rain-X to save a few bucks, and grab a can of Sprayway for the inside of your windshield.
 Whatever you pick, pair it with clean microfiber and good technique and you'll never squint through hazy glass again.
-Check the current price on Amazon →
+Check Price on Amazon →

 // Straight Answers